Riverbanks Zoo: Botanical garden

 Riverbanks also has a 70 acre botanical garden (opened on June 10, 1995 at the cost of $6 million) with more than 4,200 species of native and exotic plants, and some sculptures.
 A trail system lets visitors explore several kilometers of bottomland and upland mixed hardwood forests in search of the native wildlife that call the Zoo and Garden home.

-Saluda Factory Historic District

 Waterfall Junction

 Waterfall Junction (opened in April 2016) is a children's play area that includes a splashpad, playground, playhouses, and more.